KLL535/ComfyUI_SimpleButcher/README.md

 I also wish for the ability to write LoRA in any order and quantity within a text file using this format: `<lora:name:1.0>` or `<lora:name:unet=1.0:te=0.75>`.
 This should be automatically applied without the need to create separate nodes for each LoRA.
 Additionally, I would like it if the **CivitAI** platform could understand metadata.
 As the closest solution I found was the `alexopus/ComfyUI-Image-Saver` project.
 However, this alternative loses LoRA written in **Forge** style by using the internal name instead of the filename.

 ![workflow](https://github.com/user-attachments/assets/9014a2a0-c507-4872-b5eb-9a29b3b87518)
-[!]
-You need to remove the first node with empty text, so that it does not block the execution of the chain, since the text in it does not change.

 ## How to install?